richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 ### Workflow

-The figure below is an overview of the cardinal workflow.
+Fig. 2 is an overview of the cardinal workflow.